shre7989/DigitalHomeSafe/README.md

     - Confirm the pin by entering it again.

 ### Safe Status
-The Safe status informs the user about the current pin of the system and the current status of the door(Open or Closed).
+The Safe status informs the user about the current pin of the system and the current status of the door and the lock.

 ![status](https://user-images.githubusercontent.com/55064602/147308912-1f7b3107-2ba3-427d-8de2-7256453625bb.png)

 ### Mechanical Key